peterbjorkmarker/crmnugets/README.md

 crmnugets
 =========

-Nuget for Dynamcs CRM 2013
+This project aims to create small nugets of useful actions to support the following in Dynamcs CRM 2013
+- Javascript add-ons to PBLs
+- Workflows (as these now can run synchronously)